 This past summer Veronica and I celebrated our 25th wedding anniversary, so I wanted to get her a little piece of jewelry to reward her for sticking with me for that long, because I can't imagine having to be married to me for 25 years.
-So, I went out shopping and had to get caught back up on how to shop for a diamond, something I haven't really had to think about for 26 years.
-A lot has changed in the diamond market since I shopped for Veronica's engagement ring back in the 1900's.
+So I went out shopping for one and had to get caught back up on how to shop for a diamond, something I haven't really had to think about for 26 years.
+A lot has changed in the diamond market since I shopped for Veronica's engagement ring back in the 1900s.

-Diamonds, as you might remember, are evaluated according to the "Four Cs": Carat, which refers to the diamond's weight; Cut, which affects not only the shape of the diamond but the sparkle; Color, which experts rank from D (which is colorless) to Z (which is light yellow or brown--and let me tell you, you can get those Z diamonds for quite a discount); finally, there's Clarity, which measures the amount of flaws and blemishes.
+Diamonds, as you might remember, are evaluated according to the "Four Cs": Carat, which refers to the diamond's weight; Cut, which affects not only the shape of the diamond but the sparkle; Color, which experts rank from D (which is colorless) to Z (which is light yellow or brown-and let me tell you, you can get those Z diamonds for quite a discount); finally, there's Clarity, which measures the amount of flaws and blemishes.

-But nowadays, because of the improvements in lab-grown diamonds (which are amazing, btw!), if having a naturally-grown diamond is important to you, you have to look beyond the 4 C's and the sparkle; an expert has to examine the internal structure of the diamond.
-Nowadays it's the inward structure, not the sparkle or the brilliance, that determines authenticity.
+But nowadays, because of the improvements in lab-grown diamonds (which are amazing, btw!), if having a naturally grown diamond is important to you, you have to look beyond the 4 Cs.
+An expert has to examine the internal structure of the diamond to tell you if it's authentic and natural grown.
+It's the inward structure, not the sparkle, that determines authenticity.

-Paul's concern in 2 Corinthians is helping the Corinthians distinguish the authentic from the sparkle in regards to Christianity, and, as with the diamond, he says that is going to have a lot to do with inward formation.
-Now, up until this point in 2 Corinthians, Paul has primarily applied that grid to church leadership--showing the Corinthians how to distinguish true Apostles from fake ones--he's said it has less to do with the flashiness of their gifting and more to do with their inward conformity to Christ.
+Paul's concern in 2 Corinthians is helping the Corinthians distinguish the authentic from the sparkle, and he says that is going to have a lot to do with inward formation.
+Up until this point in the book, Paul has primarily applied that grid to church leadership-showing the Corinthians how to distinguish true apostles from fake ones.
+He's said it has less to do with the flashiness of their gifting and more to do with their inward conformity to Christ.

-But now, in chapters 6-7, Paul turns the focus of this question onto the Corinthians themselves, and he gives them a series of tests, so to speak, to determine if their spirituality is real; how to tell the authentic from the fake.
-(And btw, when I say "fake," I don't mean just blatant hypocrites.
+Now, in chapters 6-7, Paul turns the focus of this question onto the Corinthians themselves, and he gives them a series of tests, so to speak, to determine if their spirituality is real.
+How to tell the authentic from the fake.
+(Btw, when I say "fake," I don't mean just blatant hypocrite.)
 I'm not talking about people who got plastered last night and are in church today like nothing happened.
-No, Paul is talking about the self-deceived, people who are active in church who think things are great--but Paul saying when you peel back the layers, you'll find that their spirituality was not genuine.
-Turns out the spirituality is something easy to imitate, even to the point you can deceive yourself:
+No, Paul is talking about the self-deceived, people who are active in church, who think things are great-but he's saying when you peel back the layers, you'll find that their spirituality was not genuine.
+Turns out that spirituality is something easy to imitate, even to the point you can deceive yourself: